torvalds/linux/Documentation/arch/riscv/boot.rst

   others).

-As using a symbol from a different compilation unit requires this unit to be compiled with those flags, we advise, as much as possible, not to use external symbols.
+As using a symbol from a different compilation unit requires this unit to be compiled with those flags, we advise, as much as possible, analt to use external symbols.